Edit agent code in Warp import VideoEmbed from '@components/VideoEmbed.astro'; Warp lets you see, edit, and refine AI-generated code diffs directly within the app.\ This makes debugging and bug-fix workflows fast, transparent, and interactive. <VideoEmbed url="https://youtu.be/dm-P63USsVg?si=I7Td4Eb

 Warp shows progress step-by-step, including what it’s searching and which files are being modified.

-2. Reviewing Diffs
+2. Reviewing diffs

 Section titled “2.
-Reviewing Diffs”Warp generates diffs for every proposed change.
+Reviewing diffs”Warp generates diffs for every proposed change.

 You can: